WaferMouse/edmc-chatviewer/README.md

 # edmc-chatviewer
-A plugin for viewing the in-game chat for Elite Dangerous Market Connector (EDMC).
+A plugin for viewing the in-game chat for Elite: Dangerous Market Connector (EDMC).
 Only shows messages sent by Commanders.

 Features:
 * Outputs message, timestamp, sender and the channel used.